-Check here where to sleep in Puerto Natales.
+Check here where to stay in Puerto Natales.

 In the campsites of Torres del Paine National Park you can bring your tent and sleeping bag, or you can also rent in the place.
 Rental prices can be a bit expensive for a budget traveler (about 15 US$ per day to rent a tent).

 There are campsites that are free, such as Italian or Torres, although the services are basic.
 Private campsites charge 10 US$ per person per night.
 Free camping is not allowed in non-licensed areas.

 It is advisable to reserve your place in the campsites, especially in high season when many people visit the National Park.

 Ideally, don’t carry so much luggage, but this depends on whether your budget is high or not to visit the site.